-Source: U.S. Census Bureau, 2022 1-Year American Community Survey; UMDI analysis. \Note: The estimate for Native Hawaiian and Other Pacific Islander (Non-Hispanic) in Massachusetts cannot be displayed because there were an insufficient number of sample cases in the selected geographic area.
+Source: U.S. Census Bureau, 2022 1-Year American Community Survey; UMDI analysis.
+Note: The estimate for Native Hawaiian and Other Pacific Islander (Non-Hispanic) in Massachusetts cannot be displayed because there were an insufficient number of sample cases in the selected geographic area.

-UMass Donahue Institute Economic Research and Public Policy While residents enjoy higher incomes than most other states, the cost of housing in Massachusetts is a burden for many, especially for Black and Hispanic households.
+While residents enjoy higher incomes than most other states, the cost of housing in Massachusetts is a burden for many, especially for Black and Hispanic households.
 Housing costs remain high across the Commonwealth, driven in part by population and economic growth and inadequate housing production over the last couple of decades.
 The sales price of existing homes continued to increase, but at a slower rate, and higher interest rates have further increased the cost of owning a home.
-In 2022, median home prices increased to \$575,000 from \$530,000 in 2021, an 8.5 percent increase.
-Prices have remained well above the national median, which according to the National Association of Realtors was at \$366,900 in December 2021.
+In 2023, median single-family home prices increased to \$600,000 from \$571,810 in 2022, a 4.9 percent increase.
+Prices have remained well above the national median of existing homes, which according to the National Association of Realtors was \$ 389,300 in 2023.
 Construction is not keeping up with demand.
-Preliminary data shows that nationally, the number of building permits decreased 4.1 percent from 2021 to 2022, but in Massachusetts the decline was greater, permits decreased 10.9 percent over the same period (Figure 33).
+Nationally, the number of building permits decreased 4.1 percent from 2021 to 2022, but in Massachusetts the decline was greater, permits decreased 10.9 percent over the same period (Figure 35).

-Figure 33.
+Figure 35.
 Housing Units Authorized by Building Permit, Percent Change from Previous Year, 1975-2022